buddekai/CoViD-19-RuleBasedModel/SIRmodel/README.md

 ### ML-Rules model version of general SIR model
 Together with the two rules, we can now build a ML-Rules version of the general SIR model.
 It can be found in [SIR.mlrj](./SIR.mlrj).

-A sample simulation can be seen in the following screenshot of the ML-Rules editor.
+A sample simulation can be seen in the following screenshot of the plot by the ML-Rules editor.
 ![SIR Model Simulation](./SIRsimulation.png)